 Development is required to address all the relevant controls.
-Where there is a disparity between these general controls and the centre specific controls in Chapters D1 and D2, the centre specific controls take precedence over the general controls.
+Where there is a disparity between these general controls and the centre specific controls in Chapters D1 and D2, the centre specific ace pealed by WIDCR controls take precedence over the general controls.